missmatsuko/matsuko.ca/src/data/blog/2021-goals.md

 - Found the split challenge too intense, so started using [movr](https://movewithmovr.com/) and am aiming to get 1 5-minute movr mini done most days.
 Haven't been very consistent with it so far.
 - Started online therapy sessions every 2 weeks with a registered counsellor.
 - Got a more comfortable bike and started cruising around the neighbourhood on sunny days.
+- Took an intro to aerials course and hope to continue aerial hammock next year.
+- Tried to get into a regular gym habit over winter break, but provincial COVID restrictions put an end to that pretty quick.

 ## Foster creativity